mkubdev/blender-cheatsheet/CONTRIBUTING.md

 ### Reporting Bugs 💣

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎
+Following these guidelines helps maintainers and the community understand your report 📝reproduce the behavior 💻 and find related reports 🔎

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.